 IBM Lotus Sametime for Phone Control and Presence (PCAP)

-Guidelines for Integrating Cisco IM and Presence with IBM Lotus Sametime Server (Version 7.5.1 and Later)
+Guidelines for Integrating Cisco IM and Presence Service with IBM Lotus Sametime Server (Version 7.5.1 and Later)

 The Unified CM SIP trunk for click-to-call and click-to-conference functionality must be configured for out-of-dialog REFER processing.
 Enable the Accept Out-of-Dialog REFER checkbox in the SIP Trunk Security Profile associated with the SIP trunk communicating with IBM Lotus Sametime Server.